RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab3.1_featureupdate.md

 echo $GATEWAY_URL
 ```

-You should see the following:
+The user interface will round robin between versions '1.0' and '2.0' of the user profile service.
+Refresh the browser until you see the following:

 *Show profile page loading*